sanyaade-mobiledev/vimfiles/README.md

 ## Snippets

 By default all of the snippet files stored within `snippets_storage` are symlinked into the `snippets` directory.
-These cover most of the languages used at Bit Theory.
+These cover most of the languages used at Mode Set.
 To see the available snippets for a given file type hit `<F5>`, a snippet is triggered using `<tab>`.

 Certain file types like JavaScript have hundreds of snippets based on the native language and various libraries.
 This can become unmanageable pretty quickly.
 The solution is to breakout specific libraries into their own files.
 For example `javascript-jasmine.snippets` where it needs to be named as `language-library.snippets`.
 Since snippets are saved in the `snippets_storage` directory, you can be selective about what gets a symbolic link within the `snippets` directory.